 Nanjichang Night Market (南機場夜市) is often described as the most local of Taipei’s major night markets.

-It’s foods are oh-so-good, with four Michelin-rated stalls (on par with Raohe and Linjiang).
+It’s foods are oh-so-good, with several Michelin-rated stalls, on par with other more famous night markets.
 But still, the vast majority of visitors to Taiwan still always stick to Shilin, Raohe, Tonghua, and Ningxia, and leave Nanjichang out.

 I suspect this will change over time, so enjoy Nanjichang’s local vibes while you can!
-Use my Nanjichang Night Market guide to find the best eats there, including:
+Use my guide to find the best eats there, but most stalls display their specialties in English, too.

-It’s a 15-minutt walk from Longshan Temple MRT.
+It’s a 15-minute walk from Longshan Temple MRT or you can get closer on local buses.
 See other off-the-beaten-track places in Taipei here.

 Nanya Night Market (New Taipei City)

-Speaking of super local night markets, Nanya Night Market (南雅夜市) is the best night market in New Taipei City.
+Speaking of super local night markets, Nanya Night Market (南雅夜市) is in my opinion the best night market in New Taipei City, the sprawling city surrounding Taipei.
 It is still on the Taipei City MRT line, but in Banqiao district, the seat of New Taipei City.

-Like many night markets outside of the Taipei city center, you can also expect more games, clothing, and regular shops besides all the food stalls.
+Like many night markets outside of the Taipei city center, you’ll also find more games, clothing, and regular shops besides all the food stalls.

-It’s a short walk from Fuzhong MRT station.
+It’s a short walk from Fuzhong MRT, which is one stop past Banqiao Station.

 Zhongli Night Market (Taoyuan)

-Despite the fact that millions of foreign tourists pass through Taoyuan every year, a miniscule fraction of them ever make it to this large locally super popular night market.
+Despite the fact that millions of foreign tourists pass through Taoyuan every year, a tiny fraction of them ever make it to this night market, though Taoyuan residents flock to it.

-It’s a 15-minute walk from Huanbei, the last station of the airport MRT line.
-From Huanbei, it’s 3 stops to Taoyuan HSR station, 8 stops to the airport, and 21 stops (1 hr 22 min) to Taipei.
-The night market is also 20 minutes’s walk from Zhongli TRA station.
+From Laojie River, it’s 4 stops to Taoyuan HSR station, 9 stops to the airport, and 22 stops to Taipei.
+The night market is also 20 minutes’s walk from Zhongli TRA (regular train) station.

 See more info on how to travel from Taoyuan Airport to Taipei and other cool things to do around Taoyuan Airport.